 What radical transparency means to us is sharing above and beyond what most businesses ever would.
 And we really mean it.

 We know a lot of businesses out there say "we donate to nonprofits!" but they often leave us wondering if they really do.
-I can promise you that we do, and we screenshot, share and post all over social media EVERY.
-SINGLE.
-TIME. that we donate.
+We certainly do, and we screenshot, share and post all over social media every time that we donate.
 We do this because we find it important to know that your money is truly going to where we say it is - to hands far better than ours.
 The nonprofits we donate to are the real heroes out there.
 And if we don't really have it in our budget to donate, we host raffles and auctions to donate.
 It is that important to us.

 When things just aren't right.